 Editors Note: Altering the output of your bike so that it’s higher than the OEM setup is potentially illegal and could void your insurance.

 Torque is another huge factor to discuss.
-E-torque is a totally different animal.
+E-torque is a different animal.

 Looking at the kW or bhp numbers of an electric motorcycle can be disingenuous to those used to combustion machines.
-Even with relatively low bhp numbers, these bikes are capable of massive torque.
+Even with relatively low bhp numbers, these bikes can achieve massive torque.

-Even the smallest of electric machines deliver a kind of smooth, continuous acceleration that is totally unique to the format – and potentially dangerous to the uninitiated.
+Even the smallest electric machines deliver smooth, continuous acceleration unique to the format – potentially dangerous to the uninitiated.

 This may explain why, despite their legal status, electric motorcycles aren’t always easy to insure.
 Read more about electric motorcycle insurance.

-Do I need a license to ride an electric motorbike?
+Do I need a license to ride an electric bike?

 Yes.
 Which license you need depends on the power output of your bike.
-Look at the power output of the bike in kW then compare it to the chart in the article above to see what license is required.
+We have a table for reference above.
+Look at the bike’s power output in kW, then compare it to the chart to see what license is required.

-What are the consequences of not having insurance on an electric motorcycle?
+What are the consequences of not having insurance on an electric motorcycle and getting caught?

 Do I need insurance to ride an electric motorcycle?

-Why is insurance for electric motorbikes a hassle?
+Why is insurance for electric bikes a hassle?

 This is a new category of vehicles.
-Insurance is a very old kind of business, built on minimising risk.
-They don’t have loads of data yet, so many companies are slow to offer packages.
+Insurance is a very old kind of business built on minimising risk.
+They don’t have loads of data, so many companies are slow to offer packages.